-Learn more about diseases associated with mosquitoes
+Learn more about diseases such as dengue fever associated with mosquitoes

 More than 1 million people around the world die from mosquito-borne diseases every year, and hundreds of millions more experience pain and suffering from illnesses transmitted by mosquitoes.